Plan your Scoliosis Fusion Surgery in India with Dheeraj Bojwani Consultants

 Scoliosis surgery is one of the longest and most complicated orthopedic surgical procedures performed on children or adult.
 The operation takes approximately six hours.
 Hospitalization can last several (usually around six) days and activities are restricted for several months.
 Scoliosis is best treated when found early and can be detected during a routine school screening.

-Types of Scoliosis:
+What are Types of Scoliosis?

 There are several types of scoliosis.
 Each of them are named and defined according to the age, cause of scoliosis and spinal curvature.
 There are two basic types of scoliosis: